 While the light, fades from sight, And the stars, gleaming rays, softly send, To thy hands, we our souls, Lord, commend.
+We encourage you to view the link below for the history of taps.
 Source: http://usmilitary.about.com/od/theorderlyroom/a/tapshistory.htm